 - Consider removing birdfeeders, as they can be prime targets for many nuisance animals.

 - Don’t leave pet food outside.

 - Use steel mesh to close off openings in attics.

 Using Animal Repellents

-When it comes to animal repellent, electronic devices can be extremely effective for keeping nuisance animals away.
+When it comes to animal repellents, electronic devices can be extremely effective for keeping nuisance animals away.
 Havahart® offers electronic animal repellents that can be used to deter animals from your home.
 Our electronic animal repellents deter nuisance pests with mild static correction, sound, motion or sudden bursts of water – none of which cause injury to the animal.